gabe-serna/consolegames/README.md

-﻿# consolegames
+﻿# games
-Here are some console games that I made while practicing Python.
+Here are some games I made while learning Python.

+Some are console games and some were made using PyGame.